 Home to Lederhosen, Oktoberfest and beer en masse, living in Munich will get you closest to an experience straight out of the books of German stereotypes.

-The economic growth and high quality of life is naturally reflected in the costs of living.
-Munich presents one of the most expensive cities in Germany; it’s the 49th most expensive city in Europe.
-Since the city is so popular among Germans and internationals, rent is significantly higher than for other German cities.
-However, keep in mind that Munich generally has many well-paid foreign expats.
+To be precise, it’s the 49th most expensive city in Europe.
+Since the city is so popular among Germans and internationals, rent is also significantly higher than for other German cities.
+But the good news is that your salary will also likely be high!

 With 530,000 citizens with a foreign background, around 37.7% of the city’s population is international.
 And a closer look shows us that 16% of Munich’s total population are international students!

 Where the clichés of Lederhosen and Weißwurst come true, Munich is the best place in Germany to live up to your expectations of the German experience.

 What many people don't know is that the charming port city of Hamburg boasts over 2 000 bridges that cross the city’s rivers and canals – more than Venice and Amsterdam combined!
 The green city in the north offers a rich water culture and magical architectural gems.

 Hamburg’s bustling economy revolves around the media, entertainment or finance sector.
 Its vast commercial corporations offer exciting career and internship prospects for expats in marketing, communication and other commercial roles.